 Sensitive plants make great houseplants and are generally low-maintenance.
 They have delicate, fern-like leaves and light purple flowers that resemble small pom-poms.
 Young plants grow upwards, but over time develop more of a creeping habit.
 They have a very fast growth rate.

 While it is most commonly grown indoors as a houseplant, Mimosa pudica can be grown outdoors in warmer areas but beware since the sensitive plant can naturalize easily, especially in tropical climates.
-It prefers a temperature of 65 to 75 F. Move this plant indoors when temperatures are much hotter or dip.
+It prefers a temperature of 65 to 75 degrees Fahrenheit.
+Move this plant indoors when temperatures are much hotter or dip.

 |Botanical Name||Mimosa pudica|